 There are two controls in the Settings:Options:Rendering dialog box that may help.
 Try 'Make lines appear less jagged...', and 'Fix problems with incorrectly filled polygons'.
 In many cases one of these two options will fix problems with incorrectly filled polygons.

-#3 Updated by anonymous - over 13 years ago
+#3 Updated by anonymous - about 14 years ago

 I have also observed this behaviour.

 Are you trying to draw a polygon with holes by inserting extra segments from the outer boundary to the holes?

 This works, provided the extra edges don't cut through

 any other edge.
 If they do, the result usually looks like the attached examples.